 I bought a ticket but something has come up and I can’t now come

 Ach – that’s a pity.
-The best thing to do would be to send a tweet to @thestory2015, and I’ll retweet it around to see if anyone else wants to buy the ticket from you.
-If you’re not on Twitter, email me and I’ll tweet it myself.
+The best thing to do would be to send a tweet to @thestory2016, and I’ll retweet it around to see if anyone else wants to buy the ticket from you.
+If you’re not on Twitter, email us and we’ll tweet it as well.

 Fancy a pint afterwards?